knpuniversity/symfony/knpu/ep1-intro/routing-wildcards.md

 To test this is, change the message in the response to `'The genus: '.$genusName`:

+**NOTE:** Returning a raw response should only be done in development as it will introduce a security issue called XSS.
+You can [read more about XSS here.](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29)

 [[[ code('086c4c19c1') ]]]

 Head back to the browser and refresh.
 Ah!
 A 404 error.
 That's because the URL is